 All.
 Are Welcome.
 Always.

-This retreat is open to all rabbis, cantors, kohanot, ritual-leaders, chaplains, rabbinical/cantorial students, and spiritual leaders of all backgrounds and disciplines – all are welcome, always!
+RECHARGE is open to you and your entire family for Shabbos, Sunday and Monday. – all are welcome, always!
 This is an open space.
-What voice do you want to bring to the Hazon Rabbis’ Retreat?
+What voice do you want to bring to RECHARGE?

 For interested participants from beyond the Northeast US, additional financial assistance is available.

 Please contact Rav Isaiah, Hazon’s rabbi-in-residence, at firstname.lastname@example.org with any questions.